In my last post, I talked about the purchase of my first house ever. It was a townhouse near Washington, D.C., and I

 - Not renting it out for a huge loss each month (which happens all the time in D.C.)

 I was witnessing the actual bubble bursting, but it was impossible to realize at the time.

 I got out just a few months before people realized the tide was changing.
-I will say that my real estate agent was crucial in surviving this.
+I will say that my real estate agent was crucial in not losing money on this deal.

 He was worth his large commission.
 It’s up to you to make sure your real estate agent earns his/her commission.
 Don’t just give that money away to sub-standard service like many do!!

 I made $100k quick on the purchase of my first property (on paper anyway), and I made a quick $10k on this new construction, but the market was starting to feel a little squirrelly (again, we didn’t know it was top of the market, they weren’t running those news stories yet).

 I need a moral of the story for this post:

 You make money in real estate when you buy a house that will cash-flow well.
 When your investment strategy involves counting on massive appreciation, you are doomed to fail.
-There are only brief periods of history when this happens, and nobody knows when those periods are until they’ve past.
+There are only brief periods of history when this happens, and nobody knows when those periods are until they’ve passed.